msmmb/genetic_tetris/README.md

 # Tetris genetic algorithm

-Tetris genetic algorithm written in C++ based on [this](https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/) article, with some changes.
+Tetris genetic algorithm written in C++ inspired by [this](https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/) article, with some changes.

-After 15 minutes of training, the AI was able to clear 16.000+ lines.

 ## Train de AI